medialibre/medialibre/wp-content/plugins/add-to-any/README.txt

 * For all prior versions, see 1.6.12 or earlier

 == Upgrade Notice ==

+= 1.7.18 =
+* The background for floating bars now defaults to `transparent`.
+You can change the background for your floating bars in the "Floating" tab of Settings > AddToAny.

 = 1.7.13 =
 For [WooCommerce](https://woocommerce.com/) sites, the default standard placement for share buttons has moved from the product description to after the product meta block.
 You can customize exactly where share buttons display by [editing](https://docs.woocommerce.com/document/editing-projects-templates-safely/) your `share.php` Single Product Share template.